rra/docknot/README.md

 ## Blurb

-DocKnot is a system for generating consistent human-readable software package documentation from metadata files and templates.
-The metadata is primarily JSON files, but can include files of documentation snippets.
+DocKnot is a system for generating consistent human-readable software package documentation from a YAML metadata file and templates.
 The goal is to generate both web pages and distributed documentation files (such as `README`) from the same source, using templates for consistency across multiple packages.
+DocKnot also automates generating distribution tarballs for software packages.

 ## Description